One year ago Tomatoes and Pomegranates

 But I am going to give you the recipe of a cousin of mine, Elly Mekler, which he gave me more than 20 years ago.
-I didn't know I had it, and since he has passed away now I was so happy to find it!
+I didn't know I had it, and since he has passed away now I was very happy to find it!

 I discovered it in my battered hand-written cookbook, the one that has accompanied me from London to Sydney to Moscow to Jerusalem.
 I don’t consult it all that often anymore, since I rarely write down recipes by hand these days.
 I’ve become lazy and clip them from the internet like everyone else.